waterstone15/flame-lib/README.md

 ```

 ### Create
 Creates a new instance of a Model.
-Instances of a Model are immutable.

 ```javascript
 john = Person.create({